 Photo credit: Opening the Treasure Box, Staten Island Museum at Snug Harbor, Amessé Photography, 2015.

-Tagged with LED, Soraa, staten island, tED
+Tagged with LED, Soraa, tED